openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 #### Standalone Clusters

-Standalone regular, and compact clusters are the primary use-cases for swap.
+Standalone, regular and compact clusters are the primary use-cases for swap.

 #### Single-node Deployments or MicroShift